 For WordPress users, this is especially important because many of us use plugins to automate email processes, like sending order receipts, password reset links, or marketing newsletters.

 Keeping an eye on email reputation means you’re actively working to maintain high engagement and avoid any missteps that could harm your site’s credibility.
+This is crucial, especially if you’re planning to send out a lot of emails during Black Friday or other sale periods.

 Important Factors That Affect Your Email Reputation